-The company aims to carefully balance profitability with volumes, taking into account both the overarching strategies of achieving positive returns throughout the underwriting cycle.
+Acastaaims to carefully balance profitability with volumes, taking into account both the overarching strategies of achieving positive returns throughout the underwriting cycle.
 It is the role of the Claims and Underwriting Committee to review the underwriting performance of business and take action as appropriate.